Skip to content

 Essential Equipment: Choosing the Right Smoker

-- Charcoal smokers, known for imparting a more authentic smoky flavor.
+• Charcoal smokers for a more authentic smoke taste.

-Consider a Bradley smoker for consistent results or a simple grill with wood chips for a more rustic approach.
+Explore options like a Bradley smoker for reliability or a grill with wood chips for simplicity.

 Preparing Your Fish for Smoking